Entry Level Recruitment information for candidates

 - Read the Candidate Guidelines and complete your Entry Level Recruitment application online and attach your up-to-date resume (which details your work experience).

-- When your Registration Form is received, Recruitment Services will send you an acknowledgement letter.
+- When your application is received, Recruitment Services will send you an acknowledgement letter.
 Your details will then be included in the ELR candidate pool.
 This includes your employment preferences for the level and location of vacancies.
 You may select multiple options when responding to these questions, to increase your chance of employment.

 - When a vacancy becomes available, the agency will contact Recruitment Services and request a list of potential candidates to be referred to them for consideration.
 The list is compiled from the candidate pool in accordance with the selection criteria for the vacancy, which may cover a range of administrative skills (as listed on your Registration Form and evidenced in your resume).